yokoyama-flogics/ibp_monitor_2/doc/installation.md

 ## Required gadgets

-- Raspberry Pi 3 + appropriate micro SD card (16GB is enough)
+- Raspberry Pi 3 + appropriate micro SD card (4GB is enough if you use USB memory stick for database storage, but 16GB is typical because it isn't more expensive than smaller ones nowadays)

 - SoftRock Receiver (SoftRock RX Ensemble II HF Receiver Kit of Five Dash Inc. may work...
 I tested it only by ancient 'RX Lite + USB